Scottish Football League: League sponsorship and media rights

 The first live television broadcast of a Scottish league match was not until April 1986.
 Earlier in the 1985–86 season, there had been no television coverage at all due to a dispute between the League and the broadcasters.
 The birth of satellite broadcaster British Sky Broadcasting (Sky TV) changed the situation significantly.
 As ITV had an exclusive contract for live coverage of games in the English league, the first match shown on Sky was a Scottish Premier Division match between Rangers and Dundee United in April 1991.
 A year later, the top division English clubs formed a breakaway Premier League, signing an exclusive television contract with Sky.
 Live Scottish Premier Division games were shown on STV during the 1990s, but the top division clubs formed the breakaway Scottish Premier League in 1998 and signed an exclusive broadcast contract with Sky.

 This left the remaining Scottish Football League clubs without live coverage, although STV continued to show highlights of First Division games in their Football First show.
 Scots Gaelic channel BBC Alba provided coverage of Scottish Football League games, including the Challenge Cup, from its launch in 2008.
 Live coverage on English language channels returned to Scottish Football League games in the 2012–13 season, as Sky and ESPN agreed contracts to show Third Division matches involving Rangers.
 These arrangements secured revenues that had been under threat due to the financial collapse of Rangers.

 Member clubs

-Of the original SFL clubs, Celtic, Heart of Midlothian, St Mirren, Dumbarton and Rangers are the only clubs today playing in the successor Scottish Professional Football League.
+Of the original SFL clubs, Celtic, Heart of Midlothian, St Mirren and Dumbarton are the only clubs today playing in the successor Scottish Professional Football League.
 Every other club is either defunct or out of the League.